Jacobi Coordinates on Hyper-tori and Geometric Factors in the Volume Dependencies: Abstract

 \section{Abstract}

 We derive the volume dependence of bound states from a cluster-cluster picture with nucleon degrees of freedom.
-To achieve this, we demonstrate how to construct Jacobi coordinates on the lattice under the periodic boundary.
-A constant factor called ``Geometric factor'' appears in the generalization from point-like particles to clusters.
-We validate our derivation using many-body calculations, specifically, we find this factor to be essential in extracting asymptotic normalization constants from lattice calculations of \isotope[16]{O} ground state.
+A constant factor called the ``geometric factor'' appears in the generalization from point-like particles to clusters.
+We show that this factor becomes explicit and correct when the underlying overlap integral is evaluated directly in the original many-body space.
+We achieve this by constructing Jacobi coordinates on the lattice under the periodic boundary.
+The derivation requires only the interaction \textit{between} the clusters to be short-ranged, with the non-perturbative Coulomb force included.
+The factor emerges as a geometric property of the many-body configuration space rather than a multiplicity of physical channels.
+We validate our derivation using many-body calculations; in particular, we find this factor to be essential in extracting asymptotic normalization constants from lattice calculations of the \isotope[16]{O} ground state.